-4.1 Officers of the Medical Staff
+4.1 Officers of the Medical Staff and MEC

-- 4.1.1 President of the Medical Staff
+- President of the Medical Staff 4.1.1

 - 4.1.2 Vice President of Medical Staff

-- 4.1.3 Communications Officer
+- 4.1.3 Active Staff Member at Large

-4.2 Qualifications of Officers
+4.2 Qualifications of Officers and MEC

-- 4.2.1 Officers must be members in good standing of the active category and be actively involved in patient care in the hospital, indicate a willingness and ability to serve, have no pending adverse recommendations concerning medical staff appointment or clinical privileges,, have demonstrated an ability to work well with others, be in compliance with the professional conduct policies of the hospital, and have excellent administrative and communication skills.
-The president of the medical staff must also have previously served in a significant leadership position on the medical staff (for example, officer, clinical service chair or committee chair), Participation in medical staff leadership training and/or willingness to participate in such training during their term of office is desirable and the hospital will pay for approved training.
-Qualifications for the position of president of the medical staff also include the degree of MD, DO, DDS, or DMD.
-The medical staff Medical Executive Committee (MEC) will have discretion to determine if a staff member wishing to run for office meets the qualifying criteria. - 4.2.2 Officers may not simultaneously hold a leadership position on another hospital's medical staff or in a facility that is directly competing with the hospital.
+- Officers and MEC members must be members in good standing of the active category and indicate a willingness and ability to serve, have no pending adverse recommendations concerning medical staff appointment or clinical privileges, have demonstrated an ability to work well with others, be in compliance with the professional conduct policies of the hospital, and have excellent administrative and communication skills.
+Participation in medical staff leadership training and/or willingness to participate in such training during their term of office is desirable and the hospital will pay for approved training.
+Qualifications for the positions of president of the medical staff, Vice President of Medical Staff and the Active Staff Member at Large also include the degree of MD, DO, DDS, or DMD.
+The medical staff Medical Executive Committee (MEC) will have discretion to determine if a staff member wishing to run for office meets the qualifying criteria. - 4.2.2 Officers and MEC members may not simultaneously hold a leadership position on another hospital's medical staff or in a facility that is directly competing with the hospital.
 Noncompliance with this requirement will result in the officer being removed from office unless the Board determines that allowing the officer to maintain his/her position is in the best interest of the hospital.
 The Board shall have discretion to determine what constitutes a "leadership position" at another hospital. - 4.2.3 Each medical staff officer shall disclose in writing to the medical staff any ownership or financial interest that may conflict with, or have the appearance of conflicting with, the interests of the medical staff or hospital.
 Medical staff leadership will deal with conflict of interest issues per the Medical Staff Conflict of Interest policy.
-Simply having a financial conflict of interest does not preclude a practitioner from serving as a medical staff officer.

-4.3 Election of Officers
+4.3 Election of Officers and MEC at-large members